dcarpintero/taxonomy-completion/README.md

 ## 2. Embedding Quantization for Memory Saving

 Scaling up embeddings can be challenging.
 Currently, state-of-the-art models represent each embedding as `float32`, which requires 4 bytes of memory.
-Given that [Jina-Embeddings-v2](https://arxiv.org/abs/2310.19923) maps text to a 768 dimensional space, the memory requirements for our dataset would be around 73 MB, without indexes and other metadata related to the publication records:
+Given that [Jina-Embeddings-v2](https://arxiv.org/abs/2310.19923) maps text to a 768-dimensional space, the memory requirements for our dataset would be around 73 MB, without indexes and other metadata related to the publication records:

 ```python
 25,000 embeddings * 768 dimensions/embedding * 4 bytes/dimension = 76,800,000 bytes
 76,800,000 bytes / (1024^2) ≈ 73.24 MB
 ```

-However, if you work with a larger dataset, the memory requirements and associated costs might increase significantly:
+However, working with a larger dataset might increase significantly the memory requirements and associated costs:

 | Embedding<br>Dimension | Embedding<br>Model            | 2.5M<br>ArXiv Abstracts      | 60.9M<br>Wikipedia Pages | 100M<br>Embeddings |
 |------------------------|-------------------------------|------------------------------|-----------------------|------------------------------|